geisa/specification/source/api/networking.rst

 Volume Limits
 ^^^^^^^^^^^^^

 Each destination class can be metered depending on which underlying technology transports the data.
-A Home WiFi would normally be considered unlimited where as a cellular connection would be metered to keep the device under a monthly volume limit.
+A Home Wi-Fi would normally be considered unlimited where as a cellular connection would be metered to keep the device under a monthly volume limit.

 An application developer MUST define volume limits per destination class in their Application Manifest.
 These limits may be overridden by the operator at deployment time when converting the Application Manifest into a Deployment Manifest.